npalomin/georeferencing-and-mapping-fame-data/README.md

 * We added transparency to be able to see points overlap (and concentration) when we zoom out.
 * We set the **STOKE SIZE** to '0' to have a better view of these overlaps.

+---

 All these transformations can be further tweaked according to the 'cartographer's' preference.
 For advice on this you can check the making maps recommendations checklist by John Krygier and Denis Wood ['Making Maps Is Hard'](https://www.researchgate.net/profile/John_Krygier/publication/307640488_Making_Maps_A_Visual_Guide_to_Map_Design_for_GIS_3rd_Edition/links/57ce947608ae582e06934004/Making-Maps-A-Visual-Guide-to-Map-Design-for-GIS-3rd-Edition.pdf?origin=publication_detail)(p.
 24-25).

-The resultant map doesn't meet the purpose of identifying spatial concentration of activites per code.
-This is because the datast we are using contains 351 categories wich are represented as 10 individual categories plus 1 'OTHERS' category that groups the remaining 341.
+The resultant map doesn't meet the purpose of allowing to identify spatial concentration of activites per code.
+This is because the dataset we are using contains 351 categories wich are represented as 10 individual categories plus 1 'OTHERS' category that groups the remaining 341.
 This can be improved by categorizing the records in upto '11' categories.
 The best way to do this process is to go back to the excel file and add a column with this information for every row and then follow the same workflow.

 [![Image from Gyazo](https://i.gyazo.com/e48c89f91de2513d495bc6f759c8da58.png)](https://gyazo.com/e48c89f91de2513d495bc6f759c8da58)

+---

 To complete our map we could add a legend and complementary navigational tools.
 To add a legend select the **LEGEND** tab and then the **Category legend** icon.
 Now, to help the map users explore the data we can add a data widget (a small web application with filtering capacities).
 Go to the **DATA** tab and select the field on which we will perform the data exploration (in this case we select the same field that we used to categorize the points (e.g.: primary_uk_sic_2007_code).
 Then we need to configure the widget.
 Click on the three stacked blue dots on the upper right corner 'More options' and select 'Edit'.
 A new left panel should appear.
 On *1.
 Type* select the **CATEGORY** icon and click <- Back.
 At this point in 'editing mode' the widget we added will allow to filter the data to obtain a more clear view of the activities spatial distribution.
 The widget shows the 'COUNT' of each code.
 Click on any code to apply the respective filter.

 [![Image from Gyazo](https://i.gyazo.com/7323cb9b14eaf16e170ad7c50da2d7e9.png)](https://gyazo.com/7323cb9b14eaf16e170ad7c50da2d7e9)

+---

 Finally, we can add a 'mouse over' functionality to allow the map user to query the 'attributes' (column values) of each point.
 Click on your data layer, then on the **POP-UP** tab and select **HOVER NONE**.
 In *1.
 Style* select 'Pop-Up Light' icon, then in *2.
 Show items* click on the fields you want to show in the pop-up window (e.g.: company_name).
 On the right hand box you can edit the text.

 [![Image from Gyazo](https://i.gyazo.com/404ad2f9d5bf2d90a59c8f010377baf6.gif)](https://gyazo.com/404ad2f9d5bf2d90a59c8f010377baf6)

+---

 Now you should be able to publish your map.
 Click <- Back and then click the **PUBLISH** botton.
 On the next window click the **PUBLISH** botton again and then **COPY** to get the link to your [interactive map](https://npalomin.carto.com/builder/bfbace01-db85-432f-831f-f716dd7099a4/embed).
 Open a new browser window and paste.
 You are now ready to share your interactive map.
 You can keep editing your map (or generate new versions by duplicating it).
 To update the edits you'll have to 're-publish' the map **PUBLISH / UPDATE**.
 Note that the zoom in/out navigational tools also operate as a filtering tools which update the widget information.